jbelmont/marcels-blog/content/post/acceptance-testing.md

 ## Final Thoughts

 This example while trivial is a good illustration on why using a tool like cucumber is really useful to test your Acceptance Requirements in a programmatic way.

+If you would like to look at the [Cucumber Examples Repo Go Here](https://github.com/jbelmont/cucumber-examples)

 If you like this blog post then please follow me at [jbelmont at Github](https://github.com/jbelmont)